List of political parties in Australia: History

-The Liberal Party is joined by the National Party, a party that historically sought to represent rural and agricultural interests and now focuses on rural coal mining interests.
+The National Party represents rural and agricultural interests.
 The Nationals contest a limited number of seats and do not generally directly compete with the Liberal Party.
 Its ideology is generally more socially conservative than that of the Liberal Party.
 In 1987, the National Party made an abortive run for the office of prime minister in its own right, in the Joh for Canberra campaign.
 However, it has generally not aspired to become the majority party in the coalition, and it is generally understood that the prime minister of Australia will be a member of either the Labor or Liberal parties.
 On two occasions (involving Earle Page in 1939, and John McEwen from December 1967 to January 1968), the deputy prime minister, the leader of the National Party (then known as the Country Party), became the prime minister temporarily, upon the death of the incumbent prime minister.
-Arthur Fadden was the only other Country Party, prime minister.
+Arthur Fadden was the only other Country Party prime minister.
 He assumed office in August 1941 after the resignation of Robert Menzies and served as prime minister until October of that year.

-The Liberal and National parties have merged in Queensland and the Northern Territory/South Australia, although the resultant parties are different.
+The Liberal and National parties have merged in Queensland and the Northern Territory.
 The Liberal National Party of Queensland, formed in 2008, is a branch of the Liberal Party, but it is affiliated with the Nationals and members elected to federal parliament may sit as either Liberals or Nationals.
-The Country Liberal Party was formed in 1978 when the Northern Territory gained responsible government.
-It is a separate member of the federal coalition, but it is affiliated with the two major members and its president has voting rights in the National Party.
-The name refers to the older name of the National Party.
+The Country Liberal Party in the Northern Territory is likewise affiliated with both the Liberals and Nationals and its members may join either federal parliamentary party room.

-Federally, these parties are collectively known as the Coalition.
-The Coalition has existed continually (between the Nationals and their predecessors, and the Liberals and their predecessors) since 1923, with minor breaks in 1940, 1973, and 1987.